mdbergmann/cl-swbymabeweb/content/projects.md

-My open-source and freeware software projects
+My private open-source and freeware software projects.

-During the last 20 years I've developed a range of larger and smaller tools and applications and libraries as freeware or open-source which I'd like to list here.
+During the last 20 years I've developed a range of larger and smaller tools and applications and libraries as freeware or open-source in my spare time which I'd like to list here.
 Some of the things are still being developed or maintained, some not:

 ### Applications